 Pre-AP National Faculty members are College Board–endorsed educators who facilitate Pre-AP professional learning experiences across the United States and around the world.

 |Professional Learning for Pre-AP Courses||Pre-AP Readiness Workshops|

 |For schools using College Board official Pre-AP courses.||For schools that want to learn more about the Pre-AP approach to teaching and learning.|

 - Current Pre-AP course-authorized teacher to facilitate professional learning for Pre-AP Courses

 - May or may not currently be a Pre-AP course-authorized teacher but are fully committed to the mission of College Board and the goals of the Pre-AP Program to facilitate Pre-AP Readiness Workshops

-- Have a strong record of student achievement in your classroom.
+- Have at least 3 full years of classroom teaching experience with a strong record of student achievement